Inter-Services Intelligence: Controversies

-The ISI has long been accused of using designated terrorist groups and militants to conduct proxy wars against its neighbors.
+The ISI has been accused of using designated terrorist groups and militants to conduct proxy wars against its neighbors.
 According to Grant Holt and David H. Gray, "The agency specializes in utilizing terrorist organizations as proxies for Pakistani foreign policy, covert action abroad, and controlling domestic politics."
 James Forest says, "There has been increasing proof from counter-terrorism organizations that militants and the Taliban continue to receive assistance from the ISI, as well as the establishment of camps to train terrorists on Pakistani territory."
 All external operations are carried out under the supervision of the ISI's S Wing.
-The agency is divided into eight divisions.
-Joint Intelligence/North(JIN) is responsible for conducting operations in Jammu and Kashmir and Afghanistan.
+Joint Intelligence/North is responsible for conducting operations in Jammu and Kashmir and Afghanistan.
 The Joint Signal Intelligence Bureau (JSIB) provides support with communications to groups in Jammu and Kashmir.
 According to Daniel Benjamin and Steven Simon, both former members of the National Security Council, the ISI acted as a "kind of terrorist conveyor belt" radicalizing young men in the Madrassas in Pakistan and delivering them to training camps affiliated with or run by Al-Qaeda and from there moving them into Jammu and Kashmir to launch attacks.

 Support for militants

-From the 1990s, the ISI began courting the Jihadists who had emerged from the conflict against the Soviet Union in Afghanistan and by 2000 the majority of militant groups operating in Kashmir were based in Pakistan or were pro-Pakistan.
+Since the 1990s, the ISI began communicating with the jihadists who emerged from the conflict against the Soviet Union in Afghanistan, and by 2000 most militant groups operating in Kashmir were based in Pakistan or were pro-Pakistan.
 These groups are used to conduct a low-intensity conflict against India.
 According to Stephen P. Cohen and John Wilson, the ISI's aid to and creation of designated terrorist groups and religious extremist groups is well-documented.
-The ISI have been accused of having close ties to Lashkar-e-Taiba who carried out the attacks in Mumbai in 2008.
-The ISI have also given aid to Hizbul Mujahideen.
-Terrorism expert Gus Martin has said, "The ISI has a long history of supporting designated terrorist groups and pro-Independence groups operating in Punjab and Jammu and Kashmir which fight against Indian interests."
+The ISI has been accused of having close ties to Lashkar-e-Taiba, who carried out the attacks in Mumbai in 2008.
+The organisation has also given aid to Hizbul Mujahideen.
+Terrorism expert Gus Martin said, "The ISI has a long history of supporting designated terrorist groups and pro-Independence groups operating in Punjab and Jammu and Kashmir which fight against Indian interests."
 The ISI also helped with the founding of the group Jaish-e-Mohammed.

 Hizbul Mujahideen

-The group, Hizbul Mujahideen, was created as the Kashmiri branch of Jamaat-i-Islami.
-It has been reported that JI founded Hizbul Mujahideen at the request of the ISI to counter the Jammu and Kashmir Liberation Front (JKLF) who are advocates for the independence of Kashmir.
+The group Hizbul Mujahideen was created as the Kashmiri branch of Jamaat-i-Islami.
+It was reported that JI founded Hizbul Mujahideen at the request of the ISI to counter the Jammu and Kashmir Liberation Front who are advocates for the independence of Kashmir.
 The failure of 1987 elections in Kashmir, and afterwards the arrest of Muhammad Yusuf, a.k.a.
 Syed Salahuddin, led to the events that created armed struggle in the valley.

 Al-Badr

-There have been three incarnations of the group Al-Badr.
-According to Peter Tomsen, the ISI, in conjunction with Jamaat-e-Islami, formed the first Al-Badr, who resisted the Indian-trained influx of Mukti Bahini in Bangladesh in the 1970s.
+There have been three incarnations of Al-Badr.
+According to Tomsen, the ISI, in conjunction with Jamaat-e-Islami, formed the first Al-Badr, who resisted the Indian-trained influx of Mukti Bahini in Bangladesh in the 1970s.